nirajan-khatiwada/quick-reference/content/posts/pages/react/react1.md

 ## 18. useState Hook
 useState is a React hook that allows you to manage component-specific state.
 It provides a way to declare state variables in functional components and ensure that changes to these variables cause the component or child component to re-render while the parent component remains unaffected from where the component whose set state is triggered.

-for example:
+> use useState hoo if you want to reflect the changes in the UI. for example:
 ```jsx
 function App() {